 These beauties (the photo does not do them justice) combine the best of both worlds: stuffing and apples.
 Originally inspired by Tyler Florence, who uses a similar brine on his Pork Chops and an Apple Stuffing in his Roast Pork, I’ve combined the two in a simplified, more do-able recipe, Apple Glazed Stuffed Pork Chops.

 Stuffed Pork Chops are almost always done with chops cut from the loin, the leanest part of the pig.
 Without a lot of fat, loin chops can run the risk of being a bit dry.
 Not so with these succulent stuffed chops.
-The short brine adds both flavor and moisture and the stuffing inside ensures they are moist through out.
-The glaze lends beautiful color to the outside of the chop with out running the risk of over cooking.
+The short brine adds both flavor and moisture and the stuffing inside ensures they are moist throughout.
+The glaze lends beautiful color to the outside of the chop without running the risk of overcooking while trying to get a bit of brownness.

 - 2 cups cold water (or 1/2 water and 1/2 apple juice)